pydantic/pydantic/docs/usage/types.md

 ### Infinite Generators

 If you have a generator you can use `Sequence` as described above.
-In that case, the generator will be consumed and its values will be validated with the sub-type of `Sequence` (e.g. `int` in `Sequence[int]`).
+In that case, the generator will be consumed and stored on the model as a list and its values will be validated with the sub-type of `Sequence` (e.g. `int` in `Sequence[int]`).

 But if you have a generator that you don't want to be consumed, e.g. an infinite generator or a remote data loader, you can define its type with `Iterable`:

 ```py
 {!.tmp_examples/types_infinite_generator.py!}